-Action

-p
+Ste p Action

 1 Open the Database Builder.

+1 Open the Database Bunder.

 2 Load or create a Data model.

 3 Right-click on the Queries Package and select 'Add New SQL Query'.

 4 Overtype the default name with the appropriate